gvieralopez/SC2Helperbot/README.md

 ## Setup
 Setting up the Bot is relatively painless - just run `& python main.py`

-The main configuration file is `settings.py`, but it is not included by default.
-Simply make a copy of `example_settings.py` and rename it to `settings.py`.
-See `example_settings.py` for more information about configurations.
+The main configuration file is `.env`, but it is not included by default.
+Simply make a copy of `.env.example` and rename it to `.env`.
+See `.env.example` for more information about configurations.